-- 25 Each new Minister will receive a Briefing for the Incoming Minister (BIM) in respect of each of his or her portfolios. - Agencies in the wider State sector and agencies within Ministers' portfolios that do not form part of the State sector would normally brief the incoming government through the relevant department.
-If an agency considers it appropriate to brief a Minister separately, it is expected that the agency will comply with the rules that apply to departments concerning the timing, content, and release of BIMs.
-If a separate briefing is provided, the agency should provide a copy of it to the relevant department.
+- Each new Minister will receive a Briefing for the Incoming Minister (BIM) in respect of each of their portfolios.
+The portfolio or lead Minister will, except in exceptional circumstances, authorise the public service agency to provide copies to any Associate Ministers.
+The briefing process is likely to include formal documents as well as meetings and other communications, happening over a number of weeks. - Public sector agencies that are not part of the public service would normally brief the incoming government through the relevant public service agency.
+If an agency considers it appropriate to brief a Minister separately, it is expected that the agency will comply with the rules that apply to public service agencies concerning the timing, content, and release of BIMs.
+If a separate briefing is provided, the agency should provide a copy of it to their monitoring agency.